Program length: 12-14 weeks (level two) or 14-week (capstone)

 You must be enrolled in an accredited, affiliated occupational therapy education program to apply for the Occupational Therapy Internship.
-The academic fieldwork coordinator at your college or university arranges admission to the internship.
+Please contact your school's Academic Clinical Education Coordinator or Director of Clinical Education to arrange to participate in the application process.
+Once your participation is approved by your Academic Clinical Education Coordinator, you may start the online application.

 In addition to meeting general admissions standards, occupational therapists should be comfortable working with people who have physical limitations.
 Therapists must be patient, tactful, and persuasive when working with people who have a variety of physical needs and highly specific occupational needs.